Tensor network simulation of the (1+1)-dimensional $O(3)$ nonlinear $\sigma$-model with $\theta=\pi$ term: Acknowledgment

 \section{Acknowledgment}

 We thank Hai-Jun Liao for helpful discussions.
 W. T. and X. C. X. are supported by the National Basic Research Program of China (Grants No. 2015CB921102, and No. 2017YFA0303301).
-L. W. is supported by the National Natural Science Foundation of China under Grant No.~11774398.
+L. W. is supported by the National Natural Science Foundation of China under Grant No.~11774398 and the Strategic Priority Research Program of the Chinese Academy of Sciences under Grant No. XDB30000000.
 H.-H. T. is supported by the Deutsche Forchungsgemeinschaft (DFG) through project A06 of SFB 1143 (project-id 247310070).